michaelpropp18/universal_store/README.md

 ## Known bugs
 - Navigating home after generating a receipt briefly shows the login screen (issue #115)
 - Incrementing, decrementing, or removing items from the shopping cart can lag with slow internet (issue #116)
+- Manager editing product barcode or description does not produce any change (issue #117)

+## Unimplemented Items
+- Random images are displayed in place of actual product images (images were a bonus feature)
+- Search bar not implmeneted yet (search was a bonus feature)
+- Manager analytics section is empty (analytics was a bonus feature)
+- Payment information is not actually stored / processed (as discussed with client)

 # Install Guide